-Florianópolis is divided into two parts: one is the island of Santa Catarina, the other is on the mainland or the continent as locals affectionately refer to it.
-Both are joined by the beautiful Hercílio Luz bridge, one of the main postcard pictures of the city.
+Florianopolis is divided into two parts: one is the Santa Catarina Island, and the other is located on the continent.
+They are connected by the beautiful Hercilio Luz Bridge, one of the city’s main postcards.

-The strong influence of the Portuguese and Azorean settlers is realized in the architecture, in the cuisine and in the cultural and religious manifestations of Floripa (a loving way in which the inhabitants call the city).
+The strong influence of the Portuguese and Azorean colonizers is evident in the architecture, cuisine, cultural and religious manifestations of Floripa, the nickname locals use to fondly refer to the city.

-The capital of Santa Catarina today is an important city in Brazil and, according to data from 2013, it has the third highest human development Index (HDI) among all Brazilian cities.
+Nowadays, the capital of the state of Santa Catarina is an important city in Brazil, and according to 2013 data it has the third highest Municipal Human Development Index when compared to all Brazilian cities.

-Floripa is a globally recognized location for surfing in Brazil and hosts national and international championships.
-The most sought after beaches by surfers are the Joaquina and Mole Beaches, synonymous with surfing, beautiful people and an entertaining nightlife, in addition to the Campeche and Brava beaches.
-Sailing, kiteboarding, hang gliding, and ocean fishing are also among the activities enjoyed in the city.
+Floripa is a famous surfing spot in Brazil and hosts national and international championships.
+The beaches most sought out by surfers are Joaquina and Praia Mole, a synonym for surfing, beautiful people and partying, besides the Campeve and Brave beaches.
+Sailing, kitesurfing, free flight and offshore fishing are among the city’s main activities.

-The Floripa Bus Station is in the central region of the city and includes the provision of 20 bus companies that cover more than 500 destinations in Brazil, Paraguay, Uruguay, Chile, and Argentina.
+The local bus station, Rodoviária de Floripa, is located in the city center and served by around 20 bus companies that cover over 500 destinations in Brazil, Paraguay, Uruguay, Chile and Argentina.

-You can explore the entire island of Floripa in the tourist bus that stops at various points in the city.
-Refer to the bus lines that circulate there.
+You can explore the entire island in the city tour bus that stops in various touristic spots.
+Check the bus lines that operate there.

 Tourist Information Center: 0800 644 6300